Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Smooth to textured

-Functional pottery, durable lampshades, kitchenware
+Functional pottery, durable lampshades, and kitchenware

 High